HackSoc/csbot/doc/writing-plugins.rst

 Events
 ------

-All hook and command handlers receive a single argument, an :class:`~csbot.events.Event` instance.
+All hooks and commands received a single argument, an :class:`~csbot.events.Event` instance.
+Events are generated in response to some external stimulus, or during the handling of another event.
+See :doc:`events` for further information and the available event types.
-These always have at least the following attributes:

-.. autoattribute:: csbot.events.Event.bot
-    :noindex:
-.. autoattribute:: csbot.events.Event.protocol
-    :noindex:
-.. autoattribute:: csbot.events.Event.event_type
-    :noindex:
-.. autoattribute:: csbot.events.Event.datetime
-    :noindex:

-Events will usually have more attributes which depend on the type of event that was received.
-The exact event types and event attributes can be seen in the definition of :class:`~csbot.core.Bot`, marked by the use of :func:`csbot.events.proxy`.

 Hooks